webix-hub/docs/data/desktop/custom_serverside.md

 ###Form Saving

-Form is typically saved on some page event (e.g. button clicking) so there's no need in initing DataProcessor for it.
+Form is typically saved on some page event (e.g. button clicking) so there's no need in initializing DataProcessor for it.
 As a result, POST request will contain only form data and **no webix_operation** type.

 You decide what should be done: